Build apps for Clover Station Duo 2 — Dual touch screen device

 NOTE

-For UI events, such as tapping a button, audio is played from the device where the UI event has occurred.
+For any user-interface actions, such as tap a button, audio is played from the device where the action is completed.

-Both the customer-facing terminal and merchant-facing display have microphones.
-By default, the merchant-facing display is used for all audio input functionality by setting the Android AudioSource.MIC
+Both the customer-facing and merchant-facing displays have microphones.
+By default, the merchant-facing display is used for all audio input.
+This functionality is set in the Android AudioSource.MIC value.

 MediaRecorder recorder = new MediaRecorder();